awsdocs/amazon-glacier-developer-guide/doc_source/retrieving-vault-info-sdk-java.md

 ## Retrieve Vault Metadata for All Vaults in a Region<a name="retrieve-vault-info-sdk-java-lowlevel-all-vaults"></a>

-You can also use the `listVaults` method to retrieve metadata for all the vaults in a specific region\.
+You can also use the `listVaults` method to retrieve metadata for all the vaults in a specific AWS Region\.

-The following Java code snippet retrieves list of vaults in the `us-west-2` region\.
+The following Java code snippet retrieves list of vaults in the `us-west-2` Region\.
 The request limits the number of vaults returned in the response to 5\.
-The code snippet then makes a series of `listVaults` calls to retrieve the entire vault list from the region\.
+The code snippet then makes a series of `listVaults` calls to retrieve the entire vault list from the AWS Region\.

 ```
 AmazonGlacierClient client;